All Products

 Description

-Computing Resource
+Computing resource

-Resource Group
+Resource group

-4. Optional.
-Configure scheduling properties.
+4. (Optional) Configure scheduling properties.

-Create a table named ddl_ods_raw_log_d_starrocks
+Create the log table ddl_ods_raw_log_d_starrocks

 CREATE TABLE IF NOT EXISTS ods_raw_log_d_starrocks (

-col STRING COMMENT 'The log',
+col STRING COMMENT 'Log',

-dt DATE not null COMMENT 'The time'
+dt DATE not null COMMENT 'Date'

 ) DUPLICATE KEY(col)